Cosmopolitan-Ou/acronym/README.md

 - Ability to show all mapped explanations.
 - Case insensitive.
 - Only 1st column is used as search key, to avoid mis-searching fields.
+- No need to arrange records by first-starting-letter.

 </br>To use it, simply:
 <li> 1.
 Make sure python version==3.9.7, other versions are not gurenteed to work. </li>